Internet, Web Design 13 Reasons Why Your Website Is Not Getting Customers

 Isn’t it obvious that anyone interested in buying a wig would want to hear what you have to say?

-You can then gently pitch your website as one of the most “trusted” websites out there that sells quality wigs.
+This could be the time to gently pitch your website as one of the most “trusted” places online that sell quality wigs.
 Don’t push it, however.

-If a visitor wants to buy from you, they will when the trust is strong enough.
-And the only way they’ll ever trust you is if you’ve added value to their lives before.
+If a visitor wants to buy from you, they will when the trust is earned.
+And the only way they’ll ever trust you is if you’ve added value to their lives.

 Watch the video below to understand this concept of marketing.

 If you offer services online, you can also direct your visitors to your case studies.
-It will prove to your visitors that some people out there trust you and you have enough experience.
+It will prove to your visitors that some people out there trust you and that you have enough experience in your niche.

 Poor SEO Game